Serving Four Tours at MBAF Base; Two Tours in Vietnam

 When he reached the ground, he was standing in the midst of a group of water buffalo, who were eyeing and sniffing him with hostility.
 To scare them away, he thought to discharge his pistil, then heard a multitude of firearms all around him, and realized that the animals weren’t disturbed in the least by all of the noise.

 He was rescued by a helicopter before the enemy could find him.
 In total, William served two tours in Vietnam— in 1969 and 1970.
 He flew a total of 100 combat missions in a number of aircraft including: the F-86H, F-100D, and A-7D.

-He served a third tour of duty at the Myrtle Beach Air Force Base.
-He served his fourth tour here as well, in June 1976 this time, as the Chief of Airfield Management.
+He served a third tour of duty at the Myrtle Beach Air Force Base, and a fourth tour here as well, in June 1976.
+This time, as the Chief of Airfield Management.

 During his time in the military he received the following awards and decorations: the Air Medal with four oak leaf clusters; Air Force Commendation Medal; Purple Heart; Vietnam Cross of Gallantry; Armed Forces Expeditionary Medal; and the Meritorious Service Medal.

 He retired from the military in 1981.